Our Story

 WASATAN

-Wasatan, previously Apres-Soleil, is a quintessential Boon Initiative – bringing together micro-enterprise and an opportunity to provide women with home-based worked.
+Wasatan, previously Apres-Soleil, was the first Boon Initiative – bringing together micro-enterprise and an opportunity to provide women with home-based worked.
 On a personal note Après-Soleil fuses my heritage as a Mauritian-tropical-beach urchin, and my life with Kumail (in whose memory I have set up the Boon Initiatives foundation) in Pakistan.
-Living here with him I discovered a whole new world of awe inspiring artisanal mastery, one that is unfortunately endangered by the advent of computerised embroidery.
+Living here with him I discovered a whole new world of awe inspiring artisanal mastery.
 What could be more natural than a beach and resort-wear line dedicated to the preservation of this heritage?

 Dhaga is the Urdu word for thread, fibre, strand.
 For Kumail, “we are all nothing but strands (Dna) of strands (the one-dimensional string of String theory) of energy”.